 1. WHAT IS IT?
 Is it one of the following?
-Tick a building or group of buildings a monument or site (an area of archaeological remains or a structure other than a \checkmark building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)
+Tick a building or group of buildings a monument or site (an area of archaeological remains or a structure other than a Υ building)

+a place (e.g. a street, park, garden or natural space) Υ a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)

 2. WHY IS IT INTERESTING?
 Is it interesting in any of the following ways?
-Tick / Rank Historic interest - a well-documented association with a person, event, episode of history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular \checkmark use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance What is it about the asset that provides this interest?
-Gawthorpe has castellated walls (unusual), whilst Priesthorpe has high walls with se mi-circle topstones.
+Tick / Rank Historic interest - a well-documented association with a person, event, episode of history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular Υ use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of Υ design (including landscape design) to enhance appearance What is it about the asset that provides this interest?
+Numerous properties in Gawthorpe and neighbouring thoroughfares have high castellat ed walls which are unusual offer a striking visual amenity to the area which are unusual offer a striking visual amenity to the area.

 3. WHY IS IT LOCALLY VALUED?
-Is the interest of the asset valued locally for any of Tick /

-the following reasons?
-Rank

-Association: It connects us to people and events that shaped the identity or character

-of the area

-Illustration: It illustrates an aspect of the area's past that makes an important

-contribution to its identity or character

-Evidence : It is an important resource for understanding and learning about the area's

-history

-Aesthetics: It makes an important contribution to the positive look of the area either \checkmark

-by design or fortuitously

-Communal : It is important to the identity, cohesion, spiritual life or memory of all or

-part of the community

-How is the asset locally valued as heritage?
+Is the interest of the asset valued locally for any of Tick / the following reasons?
+Rank Association : It connects us to people and events that shaped the identity or character of the area Illustration: It illustrates an aspect of the area's past that makes an important contribution to its identity or character Evidence : It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the area either Υ by design or fortuitously Communal : It is important to the identity, cohesion, spiritual life or memory of all or part of the community

-It is unclear whether these walls possibly mark the boundary between Gawthorpe (gAs setowned) and Priesthorpe (church owned) or were just the style of wall built by one parti cular
+It is unclear whether these walls possibly mark the boundary between Gawthorpe (Assetowned) and Priesthorpe (church owned) or were just the style of wall built by one particular owner however they do mark out the area as having a desirable characteristic that should be preserved.

-owner.

 4. WHAT MAKES ITS LOCAL SIGNIFICANCE SPECIAL?
 Do any of the following features make the heritage significance of the asset stand out above the surrounding environment?
-Tick Age Is it particularly old, or of a date that is significant to the local area? \checkmark Rarity Is it unusual in the area or a rare survival of something that was once common? ✓ Integrity Is it largely complete or in a near to original condition? ✓ Group value Is it part of a group that have a close historic, aesthetic or communal association?
+Tick Age Is it particularly old, or of a date that is significant to the local area? Υ Rarity Is it unusual in the area or a rare survival of something that was once common? Υ Integrity Is it largely complete or in a near to original condition? Υ Group value Is it part of a group that have a close historic, aesthetic or communal association?
 Identity Is it important to the identity or character of Bingley or a particular part of it?
 Other Is there another way you think it has special local value?
 How does this contribute to its value?

-These walls are unique in appearance, aesthetically pleasing and add to the character o ,f Bingley as a whole.
+These walls are unique in appearance, aesthetically pleasing and add to the character of Bingley as a whole.